-At the date of this report, the Directors are of the opinion that there are reasonable grounds to expect that the facility extension will be completed by end September 2019.
+Based on the cashflow projections at the date of this report, the Directors are of the opinion that there are reasonable grounds to believe that all debts will be settled as and when they become due.

 Historical cost convention

 These financial statements have been prepared on an accrual basis and are based on the historical cost convention.